turboMaCk/nix-elm-tools/README.md

 By default instead of compiling [elmi-to-json](https://github.com/stoeffel/elmi-to-json) from source binary blob is downloaded from [github releases](https://github.com/stoeffel/elmi-to-json/releases).

-If you prefer to compile binary during the build from source, you can set `compileHS` option to `true`.
+If you prefer to compile everything from source, you can set `compileHS` option to `true`.

 nix-env from command line: